þingvellir National Park

 Almannagjá

-In the picture above facing East, you can see the rocky outcrop which protrudes further than the waterfall.
-If you follow the Öxarár river on the other side you will have a view facing West which could include the river and Almannagjá (every-man gorge).
+In the picture above, facing east, you can see the rocky outcrop that protrudes further than the waterfall.
+If you follow the Öxarár river on the other side, you will have a view facing west, which could include the river and Almannagjá (every-man gorge).
 Legend has it that the conspiracy to burn down the house of Njall, in the Saga of Burning Njall, took place in the Almannagjá.

 If you are not nervous of heights it is possible to stand on the protruding rocky outcrop, if is possible to photography the whole waterfall.
 Having this elevation gives a totally different perspective of Öxarárfoss waterfall.
 Having soft light reflect on the clam surface of the river before it plunges over the rocks is quite satisfying.